ajharvie/OLIA/doc/buildguide.md

   * 3x 100 pF
   * 1x 1.5 μF
   * 1x 820 pF
-* 3.5 mm terminal blocks
+* 3.5 mm terminal blocks:
   * 1x 2-terminal
   * 2x 4-terminal

 ## Assembly tips

 The PCB [(gerber files here)](https://github.com/ajharvie/OLIA/blob/main/Boards/OLIAGerbers.zip) is designed with wide traces and vias to make it easy to manufacture using a desktop milling machine, but a cleaner option is to use an on-demand PCB manufacturing service such as PCBWay (who we used) or JLCPCB.
+These manufacturers will only need the .zip file of gerbers.

 Before beginning soldering, the Teensy 4.0 should be flashed with the [correct firmware](https://github.com/ajharvie/OLIA/blob/main/Firmware/OLIAFirmware.ino).
 To do this, you will first need to download the [Arduino IDE](https://www.arduino.cc/en/software) and [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html) (other solutions such as platformIO can also be used).
 For correct operation at the sample rates we chose, the teensy must be run at a slight overclock - select "816 MHz - Overclock" in the CPU speed menu before flashing.